achapin/spaceshooter/README.md

 The goal for this project is to make a cooperative-multiplayer focused space shooter game in a vein similar to the old Rogue Squadron or Star Fox games.

 ## Setting
-The players are pilots that are part of a ragtag defense force (RDF) that is protecting the galaxy from the Legion of Evil.
+The players are pilots that are part of a Ragtag Defense Force (RDF) that is protecting the galaxy from the Legion of Evil.
 The RDF is always low on resources, so the pilots have to jump from planet to planet, helping where they can, but with little assistance from above.

 ## Style
 Despite the nature of the RDF, the style of all their ships is Retro-Raygun inspired.
-Individual ships look like 1950s concept cars converted into space fighters.
+Individual fighter ships look like 1950s concept cars as space fighters.
 The players' ships in particular are hot-rodded out, which provides a juxtaposition to the sleek smooth designs of civilian (or less experienced military) craft.

+The Legion of Evil has similarly retro-raygun styled craft as well, but more angular and with more spikes and ridges.
+Their craft are more airplane-inspired than those of the RDF.

 ## Wants list
 The game should be